michaelsmueller/chicha/README.md

 | Profile                 | `/profile`              | user profile             |
 | Edit profile            | `/profile/edit`         | update user profile      |

 In addition there is information displayed in modal or component views that are toggled, such as the Sort and Filter modal views on the Events page as well as the Offers detail and Scanned coupon modal views on the Offers page.
+Last users who have `partner: true` set are able to see a Scan coupon and Redeemed coupon tabs in the Offers view.

 ## Links